British Columbia Collector License Plates

 For classic car owners, however, the new program meant they could now qualify for third-party insurance at a rate of 20% regular insurance provided they had another primary vehicle they could use and their collector vehicle is 25 years or older or at least 15 years old and of a limited production run.

 More specific details on qualifying vehicles can be found at ICBC's web-site.
-At the time of their release, the 1st plate in the series ("B00-001") was issued to Ron Peigl, who was President of the SVABC at the time and Chaired the Committee that helped to create the plates.
+At the time of their release, the 1st plate in the series ("B00-001") was issued to Ron Peigl, who was President of the SVABC and Chaired the Committee that helped to create the plates.
 According to Nigel Matthews, current President of the SVABC, BC's Collector plate is "one of the best programs in North America, if not the best".

 Passenger: 1st Bloc (1990 - 1994)